DaniCutler/READMEGen/README.md

 Questions
-If you have any questions about the application you can open a ticket or contact Danielle Cutler directly at cutlerd02@gmail.com
+If you have any questions about the application you can contact Danielle Cutler directly at cutlerd02@gmail.com
 Copyright:
 Danielle Cutler (DaniCutler)